melissa-pan/berkeley-aisys-prelim/xgboost.md

 - Inspired development of competing libraries (LightGBM, CatBoost)

 > How did this paper change the field after its release?

+- Established gradient boosting as the gold standard for structured data
+- Influenced development of other boosting libraries (LightGBM, CatBoost)
+- Made tree boosting accessible for large-scale industrial applications
+- Shifted focus from neural networks back to tree methods for tabular data
+- Became essential tool in data science and ML competitions

 ### Background